youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 what about the color scheme, isn't Gruvbox a good color scheme? yes indeed.
 I personally like it.
 But i wouldn't ever again staring at a fullscreen terminal, it just doesn't feel good.

 then i switched to i3-gaps, it looks far more better, it is an ok environment.
 But i don't have any wallpaper installed.
-As you can guess, there is nothing but a blank black wallpaper and a non-opaque terminal.
+As you can guess, there is nothing but a blank black wallpaper and a non-transparent terminal.
 The result is still as bad.

 Note that the font is an ok option in this case.
 Take a look at the i3status, one icon, then all the number stuff? what does the GiB section even mean? is it how much memory left? what is that? it confuses you.
 Plus the size of the i3status doesn't fit with the i3-gaps font base.